stormdirus2/nox/README.md

 * Are immune to fall damage
 * Places a cobweb at the victims location upon successful attack

+### Cave Spiders..
+* Inherent changes from Spiders
+* Instead of placing a cobweb, apply 10 seconds of Slowness II

 ### Creepers..
 * Flee blocking entities
 * Pounce at their target